timble/www.openpolice.be/_features/download.md

 image: images/features/download_manager.jpg
 ---

-Easily manage files and folder structure in your downloads section.
+Easily manage files and folders in your downloads section.